-As of December 31, 2023, \$360.0 million of our outstanding consolidated debt was subject to instruments which bear interest at variable rates that have been capped at 4.5% through August 2024 and \$500.0 million of our outstanding consolidated debt which bears interest at variable rate has been swapped to fixed rate through August 2024.
-Additionally, our \$750.0 million unsecured revolving Credit Facility bears interest at 135 basis points over the secured overnight refinancing rate ("SOFR") with adjustments based on the terms of advances, plus a facility fee of 20 basis points.
+As of December 31, 2024, \$860.0 million of our outstanding consolidated debt bears interest at 277 basis points over the Term secured overnight financing rate ("SOFR"), where SOFR has been capped at 3.5% through August 2025.
+Additionally, our unsecured revolving credit facility bears interest at 135 basis points over SOFR with adjustments based on the terms of advances, plus a facility fee of 20 basis points.
 We may also borrow additional money at variable interest rates in the future.
 Unless we make arrangements that hedge against the risk of elevated interest rates, increases in interest rates would increase our interest expense under these instruments, increase the cost of refinancing these instruments or issuing new debt, and adversely affect cash flow and our ability to service our indebtedness and make distributions to our stockholders, which could adversely affect the market price of our common stock.